Memory & RAG

 VectorMemory

-Semantic similarity search using embedding vectors.
-Best for retrieving documents, passages, and factual knowledge.
+Semantic similarity search over embedding vectors.
+Use it for retrieving documents, passages, and factual knowledge.

 from sagewai.memory.vector import VectorMemory